codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 - Binding event listeners/actions to make components become interactive

 Along with exploring the object `document`, we'll apply some of its features to create a dropdown.
-I've prepared the HTML and CSS code for quick start.
-The dropdown will be a little weird because it will have 2 buttons: 1 for showing the `dropdown-list` and the another one for hiding it.
+I've prepared HTML and CSS code so we can just start talking about JS stuff.
 Please just copy the code snippets below to your sample HTML document and CSS file; Also create a blank JS file and link it to the HTML document.

 `HTML code:`
 <script src="https://gist.github.com/codenart/ef2d53f28af5dc19d7b6f96edfbbbebe.js">